absolutelightning/treds/README.md

 LinkedList of leaf nodes are updated at the time of create/delete and udpate of keys optimally.

 ## Commands
-* `set key value` - Sets a key value pair
+* `SET key value` - Sets a key value pair
-* `get key` - Get a value for a key
+* `GET key` - Get a value for a key
-* `mget key1 key2`- Get values for multiple keys
+* `MGET key1 key2`- Get values for multiple keys
-* `scankeys startindex prefix count` - Returns the count number of keys matching prefix starting from an index
+* `SCANKEYS startindex prefix count` - Returns the count number of keys matching prefix starting from an index
-* `scankvs startindex prefix count` - Returns the count number of keys/value pair in which keys match prefix starting from an index
+* `SCANKVS startindex prefix count` - Returns the count number of keys/value pair in which keys match prefix starting from an index
-* `keys regex` - Returns all keys matching a regex - (Not suitable to production usecases with huge number of keys)
+* `KEYS regex` - Returns all keys matching a regex - (Not suitable to production usecases with huge number of keys)
-* `kvs regex` - Returns all keys/values in which keys match a regex - (Not suitable to production usecases with huge number of keys)
+* `KVS regex` - Returns all keys/values in which keys match a regex - (Not suitable to production usecases with huge number of keys)
-* `zadd key score member_key member_value [member_key member_value ....]` - Add member_key with member value with score to a sorted map in key
+* `ZADD key score member_key member_value [member_key member_value ....]` - Add member_key with member value with score to a sorted map in key
-* `zrem key member [member..]` - Removes a member from sorted map in key
+* `ZREM key member [member..]` - Removes a member from sorted map in key
-* `zscore key member` - Returns the score of a member in sorted map in key
+* `ZSCORE key member` - Returns the score of a member in sorted map in key
-* `zrangelexkeys key startindex prefix count` - Returns the count number of keys matching prefix starting from an index in a sorted map
+* `ZRANGELEXKEYS key startindex prefix count` - Returns the count number of keys matching prefix starting from an index in a sorted map
-* `zrangelexkvs key startindex prefix count` - Returns the count number of key/value pair in which keys match prefix starting from an index in a sorted map
+* `ZRANGELEXKVS key startindex prefix count` - Returns the count number of key/value pair in which keys match prefix starting from an index in a sorted map
-* `zrangescorekeys key min max startindex count withscore` - Returns the count number of keys with the score between min/max in sorted order
+* `ZRANGESCOREKEYS key min max startindex count withscore` - Returns the count number of keys with the score between min/max in sorted order
-* `zrangescorekvs key min max startindex count withscore` - Returns the count number of key/value pair with the score between min/max in sorted order
+* `ZRANGESCOREKVS key min max startindex count withscore` - Returns the count number of key/value pair with the score between min/max in sorted order

 ## Future Work
 * Add Raft for HA